Our vision

 Commitment to diversity and inclusion

-We are a diverse department of researchers, educators, students and staff that seek science-based solutions to environmental problems and sustainable natural resource management.
+We are a diverse community of researchers, educators, students and staff that seek science-based solutions to environmental problems and sustainable natural resource management.
 In our research, teaching and outreach, we recognize that the acknowledgement and respect of all stakeholders’ perspectives is essential for achieving just and sustainable solutions to today’s environmental problems.

 Read more about our commitment to diversity, equity and inclusion.